runbuggyinc/api-docs-src/shippers/guides/VtoStatuses.md

 The Vehicle Transfer Order has been delivered its destination.

 ### Error
-The Vehicle Transfer Order is contains errors.
+The Vehicle Transfer Order contains errors.